KosIrina/nodejs2022Q4-service/README.md

 ## Running application

+**!!!
+Local PostgreSQL installation is required.** Please, follow the next steps:
+- download, install and run [PostgreSQL](https://www.postgresql.org/download/)
+- in PostgreSQL create database with name `app_db`
+- make sure that the server and created database are connected
+- in `.env` replace `POSTGRES_PASSWORD` with the one you've entered when installing PostgreSQL
+- if during installation of PostgreSQL you've changed some default values (for example, `user` (by default - 'postgres') or `port` (by default - '5432')), don't forget to update them in `.env`

-Before running the application you can change default port to any other in `.env` file in the root directory.
+Before running the application you can also change default port to any other in `.env` file in the root directory.

 Otherwise, application will be launched on port 4000.